DurationFull-time 6 months, Other

 If you do not meet the above entry requirement for the Graduate Certificate you may be considered if you have a minimum of 5 years full-time equivalent work experience.
 Applicants will be required to submit a curriculum vitae (CV).

-You must have successfully completed an Australian Bachelor degree, Graduate Certificate, Graduate Diploma or Masters degree (or equivalent overseas qualification) in any discipline that includes quantitative studies.
+You must have successfully completed an Australian Bachelor degree, Graduate Certificate, Graduate Diploma or Masters degree (or equivalent overseas qualification) in any discipline.

 You may also be considered if you have a minimum of 5 years full-time equivalent work experience.
 Applicants will be required to submit a curriculum vitae (CV).